Engee documentation

 Parameters

-Multiply input along - dimension of multiplication
+Multiply input along — multiplication dimension of

-Channels (running product) (by default) | Columns | Rows
+Channels (running product) (default) | Columns | Rows

 The dimension by which the cumulative product is calculated.